Daiver/NumGrind/README.md

  - Add NumGrin namespace
  - Add nice interface for GraphNodes
  - Switch from raw pointers to smart pointers
+ - Implement toString() for all nodes
+ - Improve string formating

 ##Performance
  - Sdd pre-allocated arrays for intermediate results